The Son of Monte Cristo

-The Son of Monte Cristo is a 1940 American black-and-white swashbuckling adventure film from United Artists, produced by Edward Small, directed by Rowland V. Lee, that stars Louis Hayward, Joan Bennett, and George Sanders.
+The Son of Monte Cristo is a 1940 American black-and-white swashbuckler adventure film from United Artists, produced by Edward Small, directed by Rowland V. Lee, that stars Louis Hayward, Joan Bennett, and George Sanders.
 The Small production uses the same sets and many of the same cast and production crew as his previous year's production of The Man in the Iron Mask.
 Hayward returned to star in Small's The Return of Monte Cristo (1946).

-The film takes the same name as the unofficial sequel to The Count of Monte Cristo, namely The Son of Monte Cristo, written by Jules Lermina in 1881.
+The film takes its name from The Son of Monte Cristo, the unofficial sequel to The Count of Monte Cristo, written by Jules Lermina in 1881.

 Using elements from several romantic swashbucklers of the time such as The Prisoner of Zenda and The Mark of Zorro the production also mirrors the situation of Continental Europe in 1939–1940.

 Plot

 In 1865, the proletarian General Gurko Lanen (George Sanders) becomes the behind-the-scenes dictator of the Grand Duchy of Lichtenburg located in the Balkans.
 Gurko suppresses the clergy and the free press and imprisons the Prime Minister Baron Von Neuhoff (Montagu Love).
-The rightful ruler of the Grand Duchy, the Grand Duchess Zona (Joan Bennett), hopes to get aid from Napoleon III of France and makes her escape pursued by a troop of Hussars loyal to Gurko.
+The rightful ruler of the Grand Duchy, the Grand Duchess Zona (Joan Bennett), hopes to get aid from Napoleon III of France and makes her escape, pursued by a troop of Hussars loyal to Gurko.
 While on a hunting trip, the visiting Count of Monte Cristo (Louis Hayward), rescues her.
 The Count escorts the Grand Duchess Zona to a neutral country, but Gurko's Hussars violate international neutrality to return the Grand Duchess and her lady-in-waiting back to Lichtenburg.

-The count has become romantically enamored of Zona and undertakes to help her, visiting the Grand Duchy where he falls in with the underground resistance movement of Lichtenburg.
+The Count has become romantically enamored of Zona and undertakes to help her, visiting the Grand Duchy, where he falls in with the underground resistance movement of Lichtenburg.
 He befriends the loyal Lt.
-Dorner (Clayton Moore) of the palace guard who knows a variety of secret passages leading from the Grand Ducal Palace to the literal catacombs of the Grand Duchy.
+Dorner (Clayton Moore) of the palace guard, who knows a variety of secret passages leading from the Grand Ducal Palace to the catacombs of the Grand Duchy.

-Discovering that Baron Von Neuhoff is to be executed, the Count gains entry to the palace through his previously being asked for a large loan of French Francs by Gurko and plays the role of a cowardly fopish international banker.
+Discovering that Baron Von Neuhoff is to be executed.
+Posing as a cowardly foppish international banker, the Count gains entry to the palace, as he was previously asked for a large loan of French francs by Gurko.
 There he overhears Gurko meeting with the French Ambassador (Georges Renavent) who raises the issue of human rights in the Grand Duchy.
-Gurko counters him by saying he is signing a non aggression pact with Russia protecting Lichtenburg from any French threats.
+Gurko counters, saying he is signing a non aggression pact with Russia protecting Lichtenburg from any French threats.
 Gurko schemes to gain the nation's loyalty by marrying the Grand Duchess and keeping the pact with Russia a secret.

-The count becomes a masked freedom fighter named "The Torch" after the underground newspaper in order to save the Grand Duchy.
-He then sets out to right the wrongs and capture the heart of the woman he loves.
+The Count becomes a masked freedom fighter The Torch (named after the underground newspaper) in order to save the Grand Duchy.
+He aims to right the wrongs and capture the heart of the woman he loves.